botto/parsley_js/README.txt

 **Range**:
 The range follows the same syntax, except this checks the numeric length of the value. ```range[3, 8]``` validates the input is between 3 and 8

-##Troubleshooting
-The module relies on a cache entry for the forms that have been declared in a hook, therefor you will have to clear the cache once you have declared new forms in the hook